DanpheLabs/agent-cred/PRODUCTION_READY.md

-# AgentPay - Production Ready Checklist ✅
+# AgentCred - Production Ready Checklist ✅

-This document confirms that AgentPay is production-ready with full on-chain integration.
+This document confirms that AgentCred is production-ready with full on-chain integration.

 ## ✅ Smart Contract (Anchor Program)